snikproject/graph/README.md

 Open <http://localhost:8043/> in a browser.

+When using SNIK Graph as a Git submodule, use `docker build -f Dockerfile.submodule .. -t snik-graph` instead, so that Git commit information can be included in the about dialogue, otherwise the build fails.

 ## Usage Requirements
 Optimized for PC with mouse, does not work well on mobile devices.
 Requires a browser with [ES6 module support](https://caniuse.com/es6-module).